-- 1. Go to YouTube.com - 2.
+- 1. Go to www.YouTube.com - 2.
 Type in search the Internet effectively into the Google search bar.

-- 3. Choose a video about this subject and watch it. - 4.
-Write down three things you learned from it on the lines below.
+3. Choose a video about this subject and watch it.

 Task #11: Extracting Information from an Online Video

 Search for a video on geese and teamwork.
 Choose one from your search results that you feel will be interesting.